dhafinrayhan/dummymart/README.md

 # DummyMart

 An example Flutter project that uses [Riverpod], [go_router], [Hive], [flutter_hooks], and [Freezed].

+> Check out the experimental use of macros [here](https://github.com/dhafinrayhan/dummymart/tree/macros).

 ## ⚠ Important Notes
 This project uses [DummyJSON] API.
 Please note that DummyJSON **doesn't apply your changes** when creating, updating, or deleting items.
 This project correctly implements those actions, but expect no data changes due to these API limitations.